koding/kdlearn/guides/mount-ftp-fs/index.md

 template: page.toffee
 ---

-Many times you have your code and other relevant files on another server and need to keep them there but still want to work on them.
+In some cases, you may have your code and other relevant files on another server and need to keep them remote but still want to work on them.
 The easiest way to achieve this is to mount the remote system as a local directory on your Koding VM so that you can work on the files as if they were on your Koding VM.